-2. In the Graduate Student category, the judges did not select a winner for this year’s Challenge.
+- In the Law Student category, the judges did not select a winner for this year’s Challenge.

-The winner will be receiving a prize of $1000 and, in addition to having her winning article showcased here on the IPilogue, the article will be considered for publication in the Canadian Intellectual Property Review (CIPR) or the Intellectual Property Journal (IPJ).
+The winner will be receiving a prize of $1,000 and, in addition to having his winning article showcased here on the IPilogue, the article will be considered for publication in the Canadian Intellectual Property Review (CIPR) or the Intellectual Property Journal (IPJ).
 We would like to thank our esteemed intellectual property experts who served as judges for the Challenge:

 We look forward to next year’s IP Writing Challenge and continuing to help ignite a more vibrant public policy discussion on all facets of intellectual property law and technology.